Sallent

 Sant Miquel de Serra-sanç in Sallent, Bages.

 Sallent de Llobregat (/ca/) or Sallent is a municipality in the comarca of Bages, Province of Barcelona, in the Autonomous Community of Catalonia, Spain.
 The river Llobregat divides the municipality into two halves.
 Its main resources are mining and industry.
-It was the birthplace of Saint Anthony Mary Claret (1807–1870) and goalkeeper Joan García (2001).
+It was the birthplace of Saint Anthony Mary Claret (1807–1870) and goalkeeper Joan Garcia (2001).

 Demography

 According to Spanish census data, this is the population of Sallent in recent years.